RoseMaster3000/fightorflight-aggro/README.md

 - Failed captures will be counted as provocation.
 - Strength and weakness can influence the pokemon's damage now(follow the Minecraft rule, mostly).
 Both the range attack and melee attack can benefit from this(I know these effects don't increase the damage of the projectiles in Minecraft.)
 ### Features/Changes that is not released currently:
+- New config options: The aggression system will only work in the dark areas.(Similar to the spiders in Minecraft)
+- Bug fixes: The invulnerable time don't work properly for pokemon entity;
+- Bug fixes: The tracing projectiles should work correctly now.
 ## TODO
 - Main Goal For the Next Update:
   - Combat overhaul
     - Remove the type effect(levitate for psychic, weakness for fight,etc.)
-    - Give more special effect to different move(Pokemon gain strength after using Power-up Punch, gain weakness after using Close Combat)
+    - Give more special effect to different moves(Pokemon gain strength after using Power-up Punch, gain weakness after using Close Combat)
       - I want to make it easy so the effect level won't stack
-  - New config options: light level based aggression for all Pokemon
 - Things that might be done in a short period of time(1~3 big updates):
   - Special effect for status moves.
 (Most of the status moves has no effect currently,they can be used as a way to make your pokemon passive.)
     - I want to encourage the player to use Poke Staff to switch the move they use if they want higher damage / tactical advantages